How to Extend the C: Drive When a Recovery Partition Blocks the Newly Added Space

 Step 3: Extend the C: Drive

-The Recovery partition (WinRE) is not required for normal Windows operation, especially in managed virtual desktop environments.
-However, if you want to recreate it later, you can do so after extending C:.
+The Windows Recovery partition is not required for normal operation in most managed virtual desktop environments.
+However, it can be recreated later if needed.

 reagentc /enable